 \section{Single-trace operator spectrum}

 An advantage of the disordered models is that one can obtain the spectrum of single trace operators and OPE coefficients.
-To do so we look at four-point functions, the connected contribution to which, denoted $\mathcal{F}$, is obtained by summing over the ladder diagrams and suitably diagonalizing the space of four-point correlators (see supplementary material \ref{sec:details}).
+To do so we look at four-point functions, the connected contribution to which, denoted $\mathcal{F}$, is obtained by summing over the ladder diagrams and suitably diagonalizing the space of four-point correlators (see Supplemental Material \ref{sec:details}).
+We focus here for simplicity on the singlet channel, which can be motivated by averaging over the external operators (as is common in the SYK literature).
+There also are non-singlet channels from the tensor product of two vector representations (of $O(N)$ or $O(M))$ in the theory, which are qualitatively similar; cf., \cite{Chang:2021fmd}.
+We also note that there is no hierarchical separation between the singlets and the non-singlets in the large $N$ limit.

 Expanding in the (super)conformal partial wave basis one can write $\mathcal{F}$ in terms of a contour integral involving the (super)conformal blocks, a spectral function $\rho(\Delta,\ell)$, and a ladder kernel $k(\Delta,\ell)$, as in various earlier explorations \cite{Maldacena:2016hyu,Murugan:2017eto}.
 We can schematically write (cf., Appendix~\ref{sec:details})